phosfuldev/phos_website/_posts/2024-10-02-public-acknowledgement-about-Liv-and-Mukta.md

 I also want to say, there was many things to be addressed in the original post.
 Me not talking about the above in detail being read as "glossing over" is a biased judgement.

 Now let's get on with it.
 This current, updated blog post have de-identified Liv, included my little "response post", and added a new section of further analysis, guided by comments on the original instagram post.
-There is [another post](https://phosworld.xyz/public-acknowledgement-about-liv-and-mukta-documenting-and-responding-to-comments) for only the comments and response.
+There is [another post](https://phosworld.xyz/public-acknowledgement-about-liv-and-mukta-documenting-and-responding-to-comments) for only the comments (and maybe response to come).

 Images have alt text.